How to buy HedgeTrade online

 Step 2.
 Find a HedgeTrade exchange

-The next step to securing those HEDG funds is to find an exchange where you can actually buy HedgeTrade.
+The next step to securing those HEDG funds is to find an exchange.
 Not many exchanges currently offer HEDG but there are a few, including:

-- Bittrex: Boasting a slick, easy to navigate interface and speedy transaction times, this US-based exchange supports over 200 currencies and allows you to purchase HEDG using BTC.
+- Bittrex: Boasting a slick, easy to navigate interface and speedy transaction times, this US-based exchange supports over 200 currencies and where you can swap HedgeTrade with other cryptos like Bitcoin.
 A Bittrex mobile app has recently been launched.

 Step 3.
 Withdraw your HEDG

-It’s a good idea to withdraw your HEDG from the exchange as soon as you buy HedgeTrade tokens – it’s much safer to keep cryptocurrencies in a digital wallet than on an exchange.
+It’s a good idea to withdraw your HEDG from the exchange as quickly as possible – it’s much safer to keep cryptocurrencies in a digital wallet than on an exchange.

 How to trade HEDG – step-by-step guide

-If you’re only interested in trading rather than buying HEDG, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of HEDG will go up or down.
+If you’re only interested in trading HedgeTrade in order to try to make a quick profit, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of HEDG will go up or down.

 Step 1.
 Find a broker